kitlith/sims3-rs/README.md

 are of different Resource Types.

 ## `package_names`
-This tool is designed to extract a name map of names to Instance IDs.
+This tool tries to extract a name from a package file and then rename the package file to match.

-WARNING: This tool is completely untested, and will most likely not remain in the future.
-It is useless in its current state.
-However, I wanted to make sure to keep the code around for the future.
-Don't use this!
+WARNING: This tool was created for a specific purpose, maybe experimentation or something.
+I don't remember.
+I can work with you if you want to make it better or more useful.

 # Developers
 So, this was designed to be a rust library for doing stuff with sims3 package